cgavir29/monitorias/README.md

-# Monitorias
+# Monitorías
-Monitorias Python EAFIT
+Monitorías Python Universidad EAFIT